-The Company operates from two locations in Australia and markets its products internationally.
+The Company operates from three locations across Australia and New Zealand and markets its products internationally.
 All Executive KMP are based in Australia.

 Through an effective remuneration framework, the Company aims to:

 - Provide fair and equitable rewards; - Align rewards to business outcomes that are linked to creation of shareholder value; - Stimulate a high performance culture; - Encourage the teamwork required to achieve business and financial objectives; - Attract, retain and motivate high calibre employees; and - Ensure that remuneration is competitive in relation to peer companies in Australia.